eveseat/docs/docs/styling.md

 # Styling

-By default, SeAT is shipped using Bootstrap 3 and the template Admin LTE.
+By default, SeAT uses Bootstrap 3 and the Admin LTE template.

-You may want to customise a bit your own SeAT design to either your corporation or alliance colors.
+You may want to customise SeAT design to match either your corporation or alliance colours.

-To doing so, you can use two available css hooks :
+To do so, you can use two available css hooks :
- - `custom-layout-mini.css` which is used by the sign-in page
+ - `custom-layout-mini.css` used by the sign-in page
- - `custom-layout.css` which is used for all the application
+ - `custom-layout.css` used bu all the entier application, globally

 Both of them must be located into your `public` directory.